classroomtechtools/GSheetLogger/README.md

 });
 ```

 Less typing!
-And check out how that runtime error, which normally would  that gets thrown ALSO gets logged to the spreadsheet.
+And check out how that runtime error!
+It ALSO gets logged to the spreadsheet.
 (Oh, and the script keeps executing, how sweet eh?)

 ## Features